utah-cs3550-fa24/assignments/hw6.md

 This initial sorting code works but has some flaws.
 Among them:

 - There's no way to restore the original sort order
-- It's not possible to sort the `assignments` page
+- It's not possible to sort the `index` page
 - There's no indication to the user what the current state is

 Let's fix them.
 First, let's make it possible to restore the original